databendlabs/databend/website/blog/2023-10-24-sqlsmith-hero.md

 - Add support for more SQL features like `UNION`, **Computed Column** etc.
 - Introduce more configurations like expression nesting depths, query complexity.
 - Improve SQL Reducer.
-- Optimized query execution and analysis.
+- Optimize query executions and result analysis.